UniEdit-Flow: Unleashing Inversion and Editing in the Era of Flow Models: Background

 \subsection{Delayed Injection}

 Previous works have introduced delayed injection, a simple yet effective technique that helps maintain image consistency during editing.
 This method preserves the original conditions or reuses the latent representations from the inversion process before a specific timestep while injecting the editing conditions afterward, enabling a balanced trade-off between content preservation and targeted modifications \cite{xiao2024fastcomposer, couairon2022diffedit, wu2023latent}.
 As illustrated in Fig.~\ref{fig: bg_delay_inj}, the top row demonstrates a diffusion-based example, where delayed injection enables an effective trade-off between preserving editing-irrelevant content and achieving the intended editing.
 Due to the non-linear and intersecting sampling trajectories of diffusion models, modifying conditions midway allows for trajectory transitions, facilitating more flexible and localized image editing \cite{patel2024flowchef}.
-However, flow models exhibit straight-line and non-intersecting trajectories \cite{liu2022flow}, which fundamentally hinder the effectiveness of delayed injection, particularly in image editing.
+However, flow models exhibit straight-line and non-intersecting trajectories, which makes it difficult for points on one sampling trajectory to transfer to other trajectories midway \cite{liu2022flow}.
+Such attributes fundamentally hinder the effectiveness of delayed injection, particularly in image editing.
 As shown in the middle of Fig.~\ref{fig: bg_delay_inj}, applying delayed injection under similar conditions leads to limited improvements in flow-based editing.
 In this work, we take a deeper look into how to design effective guidance strategies for delayed injection, aiming to unlock more controllable and reliable flow-based image editing.